ychekirine/Treasure-Map/README.md

 # Treasure Map Project

 ## Introduction
-Within this project, I present my implementation of Carbon IT's technical test challenge : "La carte au trésor".
+Within this project, I present my implementation of Carbon IT's technical test challenge : "La carte aux trésors".

 ## How to execute the Project

 1. Clone this repository to your local machine
 2. Option 1 : Excute with IDE
-   i.
-Open the project with your preferred IDE. ii.
-Execute the Main Class located at src/main/java/youcef/treasureProject/Main.java
+   1. Open the project with your preferred IDE.
+   2. Execute the Main Class located at src/main/java/youcef/treasureProject/Main.java
-4. Option 2: mvn command line
+3. Option 2: mvn command line
-   i.
-Get to the project root
+   1. Get to the project root
-   ii.
-Execute the command "mvn clean install" iii.
-Execute the command "mvn exec:java"
+   2. Execute the command "mvn clean install"
+   3. Execute the command "mvn exec:java"

 ## How to test the application with your own data: